n8willis/opentype-shaping-documents/opentype-shaping-use.md

 In addition, the Unicode Character Decomposition Mapping (UCDM) is used for all split vowels.

 ### USE overrides ###

-Although, in general, the USE shaping model relies on the UGC, UISC, and UIPC properties, the USE model makes a small set of standard overrides to the properties of certain specific characters.
+Although, in general, the USE shaping model relies on the UGC, UISC, and UIPC properties, the USE model makes a small set of standardized overrides to the properties of certain specific characters.

 The following table lists the complete set of USE overrides.
 Shaping